-She attended several musical masterclasses, and received the advice of renowned cellists such as Xavier Gagnepain, Hélène Dautry, Philippe Muller, Jérôme Pernoo, Peter Bruns and Igor Gavrish.
-Passionate about chamber music, she played in several chamber music ensembles, and studied with Luc-Marie Aguerra, Yovann Markovitch, Imre Rohmann, Cordelia Höfer-Teutsch, Thomas Riebl and Wolfgang Redik.
+She played in several festivals and masterclasses and received the advice of renowned cellists such as Jérôme Pernoo, Peter Bruns and Igor Gavrish.
+Passionate about chamber music, she played in several chamber music ensembles and studied with Rainer Schmidt (Hagen Quartet), Lukas Hagen (Hagen Quartet), Wolfgang Redik (Wiener Klaviertrio), Yovan Markovitch (Ysayë Quartet), Thomas Riebl, Imre Rohmann and Cordelia Höfer-Teutsch.

-She started performing from a very young age, giving many concerts and recitals with pianist Marc Vitantonio in famous concert halls in Paris, Saratov and Moscow, and is now regularly invited to play in Salzburg at the Marble hall of Mirabell Palace and at the Arenberg Palace, both as a soloist and as a member of the « Tempora Trio » together with clarinettist Marius Birtea and pianist Emese Badi.
+Laureate of several national and international competitions, Madeleine started performing from a very young age, giving many concerts and recitals together with pianist Marc Vitantonio in famous concert halls in Paris, Saratov and Moscow.
+She is now regularly playing in Austria (resident artist of Mirabell Palace and Arenberg Palace in Salzburg, in Vienna MuTH, Graz Liszt-Halle), in Germany (Christophori Salon Berlin, Tchaikovsky Saal Hamburg, Bad Reichenhall Philharmonie, Klavier-Salon Göttingen, Tangobrücke Festival Einbeck), in France, in Italy (Milan Philharmony, Palazzo Ducale Mantova), in Romania – both as a soloist and as a member of the « Trio Tempora », founded together with the Romanian clarinetist Marius Birtea and the Hungarian pianist Emese Wilhelmy in 2017.